ForNetCode/web-sugar/README.md

 ## The dependencies the project used
 ### DB
-We choose Postgres for its wonderful complex index support, like array/bson/geo. scalasql is used as ORM.
+We choose Postgres for its wonderful complex index support, like array/bson/geo.

+Scalasql is used as ORM.

-Flyway is used as database migration tool.
+Flyway is used as a database migration tool.

 ### Web Framework: Tapir with Netty
-We have switched from Scalatra, for it has no well mixed Swagger, OpenTelemetry, zio-json(Swagger With json4s、metrics is Ok).
+We have switched from Scalatra, for it has no well mixed Swagger, OpenTelemetry.
 ### Http Client: sttp
 We used scalaj-http at Scala 2, but it's archived now.
-So we switch to sttp which provide wrapper of `HttpClient`, It also has very useful plugins.
+So we switch to sttp which provide wrapper of `HttpClient`, It also has invaluable plugins.
 ### Json:  circe
-Both zio-json and circe is ok, they all support Scala 3 well(except enum).
-But zio-json need more template code.
+Both zio-json and circe are ok, they all support Scala 3 well(except enum).
+But zio-json needs more template code.
 ### GRPC: ScalaPB
-There's no alternative choose of GRPC at Scala world. and we choose Netty runtime of GRPC.
+There's no alternative of GRPC in the Scala world.
+And we choose Netty runtime of GRPC.
 ### Others:
 #### Typesafe Config
 Scala world love typesafe config, others not.